Elizabeth Bibesco (1897-1945);

 "It is to be at rest when nobody praises me, and when I am blamed or despised, it is to have a blessed home in myself where I can go in and shut the door and pray to my Father in secret and be at peace, as in a deep sea of calmness, when all around and about is seeming trouble. "

-Anonymous 10 months ago from From a plaque in Dr. Bob's office
+Anonymous about 1 year ago from From a plaque in Dr. Bob's office

 Humility: "Perpetual quietness of heart.
 It is to have no trouble.It is never to be fretted or vexed, irritable or sore; To wonder at nothing that is done to me, to feel nothing is done against me."

-Anonymous 10 months ago from An Inscription from a plaque in the office of Robert Hollbrook Smith M.D.
+Anonymous about 1 year ago from An Inscription from a plaque in the office of Robert Hollbrook Smith M.D.
 Akron, Ohio

 Humility is accepting others without question or favour.

-Adesoji JE. about 1 year ago from Nigeria
+Adesoji JE. over 1 year ago from Nigeria

-ejaz shahid about 1 year ago from islamabad pakistan
+ejaz shahid over 1 year ago from islamabad pakistan

 I love this site!
 I can stay on it the whole night.